panchbhai1969/A-Neural-QA-Model-for-DBpedia/NotesMeeting2.md

 - To create a bigger dataset I intend to follow the specific methods laid out in my proposal.

-- While carrying out the literature survey I came across some important findings on which i would like to here the mentors comments (later part of this page).
+- While carrying out the literature survey I came across some important findings on which i would like to hear the mentors comments (later part of this page).

 -----

 ### Work done this week: